LASA assistance programs.

-Assistance from LASA can help the working poor with basic needs.
+Assistance from LASA will help the working poor with basic needs.
 The charity and its case workers can offer support, with a focus on housing.
 However, referrals may be offered to clients for food or financial aid.
 Another focus is on giving out advice to people in navigating the benefit system, such as applying for section 8, disability or a job.
 So both homeless and hunger prevention is combined with case management from the Pierce County charity organization.
 Find how to get help from LASA below.

 When it comes to financial assistance, this may be available from time to time to income qualified households.
 Money or a short term loan is only offered to participants who meet strict eligibility requirements, and the charity will only pay a portion of an expense as resources allow.